unahouExosite/docs/portals/README.md

 > **Deprecated.** This API is deprecated and should not be used.

-Get account information about all users.
+Get all user's account information.

 ##### Permissions